Description of Historic Place

 George DeBlois was a successful wholesale merchant and exporter.
 He was President of the long successful, DeBlois Brothers firm.
 He married Marion Newbery who was the daughter of Charlottetown's famous amateur horticulturist, Arthur Newbery.
 After the DeBlois Family moved to the Lieutenant Governor's mansion, Allen B. Cosh moved in to 12 West Street.

 The Queen Anne Revival style of architecture was popular in Charlottetown from about 1880 until approximately 1910.
 The style was created by architect R.N.
 Shaw and incorporated some of the classical motifs fashionable during Queen Anne's reign (1704-1714).
 The Queen Anne Revival style is characterized by large asymmetrical structures, turrets and a variety of steep rooflines, as well as decorative shingles and siding.
-12 West Street remains a well-preserved example of this style in the City.
+12 West Street remains a well-preserved example of this style in the City and is now operated as The Eden Hall Inn.

 The extraordinary Queen Anne Revival style home is a compliment to the streetscape.
 A very grand house in an area that features many elaborate homes, the 12 West Street stands out.